ezrosent/allocators-rs/info/elfmalloc.md

 # `elfmalloc` Design

 This document provides a brief overview of the design of `elfmalloc`.
+It currently leaves out a lot of the gory details.
+While that may change in the future, the current best source of information on those is the code itself and the documentation that accompanies it.
+The intent is that this summary will equip the reader with enough context that the code's documentation will be more accessible.
 We currently do not yet have a full related-work section here, as `malloc` has a long history.
 Until then, we briefly mention that this design is indebted to various other memory allocators:

 * Solaris slab allocators, in their initial and magazine-based forms.
 * "Caching allocators" like TCMalloc, Hoard, and jemalloc.